 *Data on file

-Many of the symptoms can be treated without surgery with methods that involve medicine, rest, heat, and physical therapy.
+Many spine symptoms can be treated without surgery with methods that involve medicine, rest, heat, and physical therapy.
 It is important that you speak to your physician about the best options for you.

 If your symptoms do not improve with other methods, your physician may suggest spinal surgery.
 Surgery is reserved for those who do not gain relief from non-operative forms of treatment and/or patients whose symptoms are increasing or worsening.